Affine Rigidity Without Integration

 in terms of the nowhere vanishing function:

-The proof of the next elementary proposition is left to the reader.
-And the reconstitution of appropriate concepts is also left as an exercise, with the hint of taking inspiration from Section~8 of~{\cite{Merker-Pocchiola-Sabzevari-2013-5-CR-II}}, by realizing that the source Hessian matrix can be written under the appropriate form:
+The proof of the next proposition is left to the reader, and the reconstitution of appropriate concepts also, with the hint of taking inspiration from Section~8 of~{\cite{Merker-Pocchiola-Sabzevari-2013-5-CR-II}}, by realizing that the source Hessian matrix can be written under the appropriate form:

 and similarly in the target space: